gg0h/gg0h.github.io/_posts/2024-12-18-Intigriti-1224-Challenge.md

 The `cache` function itself was unimportant, but immediately below I did find more relevant functions, namely `_display`, `_write_cache`, `_display_cache`, `delete_cache`, and `set_cache_header`.
 Together these functions more or less paint a full picture of how the view caching works.
 What followed next was some arduous reading of these functions to solidify my understanding (which I won't bore you with the details of) before I then started auditing the functions for ways that I could potentially alter the content returned from the cache.

 Something that stood out pretty quickly was the cache file format.
-From `_write_cache` we see:
+From `_write_cache` I see:

 ```php
 ...